-For different units of capacity we have a similar arrangement-we combine the same prefixes (and they keep their own meanings) with the [unit] to get a kilolitre (kl), a hectolitre (hl), a decalitre (dal), for the bigger units, and a decilitre (dl), a centilitre (cl), and a millilitre (ml), for smaller units.
+For different units of capacity we have a similar arrangement - we combine the same prefixes (and they keep their own meanings) with the liter to get a kiloliter ( $k\ell$ ), a hectoliter ( $h\ell$ ), a decaliter ( $d\ell$ ), for the bigger units, and a deciliter ( $d\ell$ ), a centiliter ( $c\ell$ ), and a milliliter ( $m\ell$ ) for smaller units.
 Although these units do exist, we will probably not use all of them in everyday practice.
-We will use the big one-the kilolitre-for measuring the capacity of storage tanks, granaries, oil tankers, reservoirs, etc. We will use the very small one-the millilitre-for measuring the capacity of toothpaste tubes, medicine drops, shampoo bottles, etc, and we will use the litre itself for milk, paint, gasoline, oil, antifreeze, etc.
+We will use the big one - the kiloliter - for measuring the capacity of storage tanks, granaries, oil tankers, reservoirs, etc. We will use the very small one - the milliliter - for measuring the capacity of toothpaste tubes, medicine drops, shampoo bottles, etc., and we will use the liter itself for milk, paint, gasoline, oil, antifreeze, etc.

-Similarly, we combine the same prefixes with gram to get units of mass.
+Similarly we combine the same prefixes with "gram" to get units of mass.
 The kilogram will be used in buying meat, vegetables, fruit, sugar, flour, fertilizer, lawn seed, cement.
-First-class passengers on airlines will be allowed 30 kg of luggage; economy class must get along with 20 kg.
+First class passengers on air lines will be allowed 30 kg of luggage; economy class must get along with 20 kg.

-Even the kilogram (1,000 grams) is a fairly small unit.
-Therefore a larger metric unit-the tonne (symbol t), sometimes called the metric ton, will be used for larger quantities.
-The tonne is equal to 1,000 kilograms; it is about 10 per cent bigger than the ordinary ton of 2,000 pounds.
+Even the kilogram (1 000 grams) is a fairly small unit.
+Therefore a larger metric unit - the tonne (symbol t), sometimes called the "metric ton," will be used for larger quantities.
+The tonne is equal to 1 000 kilograms; it is about 10 percent bigger than the ordinary ton of 2,000 pounds.
 It will be used to measure loads of wheat, gravel, sand, bricks.
 The milligram (mg) is a tiny, tiny unit of mass.
 It will be used to measure pharmaceutical quantities.

 We will not become metric overnight, nor by a certain date.
 We will move into the system at various places at different times.
-Because the students in our schools of today will undoubtedly graduate into a metric world of tomorrow, we should [do so] in school programs.
-All weather forecasts will be using metric units of measurement during the year 1975-snowfall will be measured in centimetres, rainfall in millimetres, wind velocity in kilometres per hour and temperature in degrees Celsius.
-During the year 1976, we can expect the metrication of highway signsdistances in kilometres, speeds in kilometres per hour, the heights of mountains in metres.
-In 1977, all grain will be measured, for local sales, in metric tons.
+Because the students in our schools of today will undoubtedly graduate into a metric world of tomorrow, we should begin as soon as possible to include the metric system of measurement in school programs.
+All weather forecasts will be using metric units of measurement during the year 1975 - snowfall will be measured in centimeters, rainfall in millimeters, wind velocity in kilometers per hour and temperature in degrees Celsius.
+During the year 1976 we can expect the metrication of highway signs - distances in kilometers, speeds in kilometers per hour, the heights of mountains in meters.
+In 1977 all grain will be measured, for local sales, in metric tons.
 Even at the present time, we sell our wheat overseas in metric tons.
-Many household products will start to appear in "metric" packages.
+Many household products will start to appear in "metric packages."
 As already mentioned, toothpaste tubes have been metricated.
-Heavy industries will take the first opportunity to replace worn-out or obsolete machines and tools with metric-calibrated equipment.
-Many have already made the change-the Ford Pinto is a metric car manufactured in the States; International Harvester, IBM and Stelco Steel are going metric.
+Heavy industries will take the first opportunity to replace worn-out or obsolete machines and tools with metric calibrated equipment.
+Many have already made the change - the Pinto Ford is a metric car manufactured in the States; International Harvester, I.B.M., Stelco Steel are going metric.
 General Motors has announced similar intentions.
-In sports we are already accustomed to the 100-metre dash, the 50-metre swim, the high dive from the 10-metre board; the new racetrack at Stampede Park in Calgary is one kilometre in length.
+In sports we are already accustomed to the 100 meter dash, the 50 meter swim, the high dive from the 10 m board; the new racetrack at Stampede Park in Calgary is one kilometer in length.

 Some things will not change.
 We often use units of measure just as a manner of speaking rather than as an application of serious measurement.
 We sing the song "I love you a bushel and a peck" without really thinking of measuring out the love.
-But I hope we won't destroy the charm of these little expressions by insisting on the metric translation, "I love you 36.369 litres and an additional 90.922 decilitres."
+But I hope we won't destroy the charm of these little expressions by insisting on the metric translation, "I love you 36.369 liters and an additional 90.922 deciliters."